AnonymousUserII/lmc-prime/README.md

 Made in Python because

+`/lmc-prime` contains an extension for Visual Studio Code if syntax highlighting is desired.

 ## Differences
 This project was designed as a 16-bit system instead of a 3-digit.
 Furthermore, the number of mailboxes has drastically increased from 100 to as many as can be pointed to by the operand.